exercism/python/exercises/practice/collatz-conjecture/.articles/performance/content.md

 ## Conclusion

-The fastest approach is the one using the ternary operator or the if/else statement.
+The fastest approach is the one using the `if/else` statement, followed by the one using the ternary operator/conditional expression.
-The slowest approach is the one using recursion, that is because Python isn't as optimized for recursion.
+The slowest approach is the one using recursion, probably because Python isn't as optimized for recursion as it is for iteration.

 [approaches]: https://exercism.org/tracks/python/exercises/collatz-conjecture/approaches
 [approach-if-else]: https://exercism.org/tracks/python/exercises/collatz-conjecture/approaches/if-else